Diagnostic Imaging in San Juan County

 of radiology services, including a state-of-the-art multi-slice CT scanner

-Digital X-Ray, Ultrasound, and a Mobile MRI unit.
+also features Digital X-Ray, Ultrasound, and a Mobile MRI unit.

 Members of Blue Mountain Hospital's experienced Radiology staff are